travdevops/PBL-DevOps/Project12/README.md

 <img width="1030" alt="ans-gala-geer-mysql" src="https://github.com/travdevops/PBL-DevOps/assets/137777644/2e75f42a-4f94-4900-bbe0-968eed6283ae">

 **Note that.** The file `geerlingguy.mysql` downloaded successfully but extracted to `.ansible` directory.
-That happened because the `.ansible` is the default dorectory for ansible roles.
+That happened because the `.ansible` is the default directory for ansible roles.
 To avoid that and for the file to extract in the current working directory.
 Parse in a `-p` flag in the command.

 - Move the file back to our current working directory `~/ansible-config-mgt/roles`